User Instructions for the GBA Plus Departmental Summary

 Template Instructions

-Please read through these instructions carefully as you fill out the GBA Plus Departmental Summary document, also referred to as the “template.”
-Examples from Budget 2019, the 2020 Economic and Fiscal Snapshot, Budget 2021 and Budget 2022 have been provided throughout to provide clarity for more complex cases.
-Please see Budget 2019’s Gender Report, the 2020 Economic and Fiscal Snapshot GBA Plus Summary (Snapshot 2020), Budget 2021’s Impacts Report and Budget 2022’s Impacts Report for more examples.
+Please read through these instructions carefully as you complete the GBA Plus Departmental Summary document, also referred to as the "template."
+Examples from the last five budgets have been provided throughout to enhance clarity for more complex cases.
+Please see Budget 2019's Gender Report, Budget 2021's Impacts Report, Budget 2022's Impacts Report, Budget 2023 Impacts Report, and the Budget 2024 Impacts Report, for more examples.

 1. General Information